VictorZhouSunset/time-manager/docs/time-manager-prd-MVP-v1.0.md

 * **Create:**
     * User should be able to create a new project via the interface by entering `name`, optional `description`, and optionally specifying a `parentId` (selecting an existing project as parent).
-    * User should be able to set the initial `status` (from "Not yet started", "Ahead of time", "In progress", "Falling behind", "Stuck", "Hanging", "Completed").
+    * User should be able to set the initial `status` (from "Not yet started", "Ahead of schedule", "On track", "Behind schedule", "Stuck", "Paused", "Completed").
     * User should be able to input `expectTimeSpent` (estimated hours).
     * System automatically generates `projectId`, sets `totalTimeSpent` to 0, and records `createdAt`.
 * **Read:**